How to use Microsoft Teams panels

 When room reservations are enabled, end users can use a Teams panel to reserve a room that's currently available.
 Reservations start at the time the Reserve button is tapped and their duration can be increased in 15-minute increments up to the start time of the next reservation, or to a maximum of 24 hours.

 This feature is enabled by default, but it can be disabled per device.
-To disable the feature, go to Settings > Device settings > Teams admin settings > Meetings and then turn on Disable room reservations.
+To disable the feature, go to Settings > Device settings > Teams admin settings > Meetings and then turn off Allow room reservations.

 Enable or disable extension of existing room reservations